 The Oceanographic Museum

 I’m not a museum person but even I couldn’t resist checking out this famous attraction.
 Located on the cliff of The Rock overlooking the Mediterranean Sea, The Oceanographic Museum, nicknamed the Temple of the Sea, is worth going to for the views alone.
-Tickets aren’t cheap, running at 14 euro per person (April 2014), however at the time I visited the visitor centre had discount coupons for 3 euro off, which I gladly took advantage of.
+Tickets aren’t cheap, running at 19 euro per person (as of January, 2023), however at the time I visited the visitor centre had discount coupons for 3 euro off, which is worth checking before you visit!

 The museum is home to over 6000 species, which can be found in the multitude of aquariums located on the lower level.
 Take a look at schools of tiny clownfish, seahorses, tropical fish, and even sharks.
 On the higher levels you can also find the skeletons and preserved bodies of different species of sharks, as well as ‘Oceanomania the biggest collection of ocean curiosities’.
 This enormous book-case style exhibit is full of skeletons, diving gear, books, and even a stuffed white bear from Greenland.